Tom Siddon

 Thomas Edward Siddon, PC (born November 9, 1941) is a Canadian aerospace engineer and politician.

 Early life and education

-Born in Drumheller, Alberta, Siddon pursued engineering, graduating with distinction from the University of Alberta in 1963, winning the Gold Medal in Mechanical Engineering, followed by earning his Masters and Doctorate in aeroacoustics from the University of Toronto, Institute of Aerospace.
-He became a professor at the University of British Columbia and founded a successful aero-acoustics firm, Siddon-Harford & Associates.
+Born in Drumheller, Alberta, Siddon pursued engineering, graduating from the University of Alberta in 1963, followed by earning his Masters and Doctorate in aeroacoustics from the University of Toronto, Institute of Aerospace.
+He became a professor at the University of British Columbia and founded an aero-acoustics firm, Siddon-Harford & Associates.

 Siddon married Patricia Yackimetz in 1962, with whom he has 5 children.
 Yackimetz is the niece of Canadian-American psychologist Albert Bandura.